- 3 cups Water

-- Reduce heat to medium-high.
-Add onion, garlic, and ginger and stir.
-Cook until onion turns translucent, about 5-7 minutes.
+- Reduce heat to medium.
+Stir in onion, garlic, and ginger.
+Cook until onion turns translucent, about 5 to 7 minutes.

-- Stir in curry powder, cumin, turmeric, coriander, cayenne, and water into mixture.
+- Stir in curry powder, cumin, turmeric, coriander, cayenne, and water to mixture.
 Allow to heat through, stirring, about 1 minute.

 - Cover skillet and simmer until the chicken reaches an internal temperature of 75°C / 165°F, about 20 minutes.

 - Using a fork, fluff the rice.
-Divide rice evenly among 4 bowls and top with curry sauce.
+Divide rice evenly among 4 bowls and top with curry.
 Garnish with lemon wedges.

 - Any leftovers will keep in the refrigerator up to 4 days, or in freezer up to 1 month